Atlantic 10 Conference baseball awards: Player of the Year

 The conference's Player of the Year award is given annually to the best position player in the A-10, as chosen by the conference's coaches at the end of the regular season.
 It was first presented in 1993.

 In 2014, Saint Joseph's outfielder Collin Forgey won the award.
 In the regular season, he hit .368 and slugged .561 for the Hawks.
 Two players have won the award twice: Fordham's Bobby Kingsbury in 2001 and 2002 and St. Bonaventure's Brian Pellegrini in 2006 and 2007.
-Kingsbury and 1996 recipient Kevin Barker later played in Major League Baseball.
+Kingsbury, 1996 recipient Kevin Barker, and 2021 recipient Tyler Locklear later played in Major League Baseball.

 Winners by season

 Below is a table of the award's winners since it was first presented in 1993.